graphql/graphql-wg/rfcs/SemanticNullability.md

 Outline: https://specs.apollo.dev/nullability/v0.4/#@semanticNonNull

 This proposal relies on:
-- A request parameter to disable error propagation
 - A new directive, `@semanticNonNull`
 - Either:
   - A new introspection argument, `includeSemanticNonNull` (`__Field.type(includeSemanticNonNull: Boolean! = false)`), if represented as a type, or